HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: An Introductory Example: the Gray-Scott Model

 The initial values are

-where $\chi_A$ denotes the characteristic function of the set $A$ and $B_{0.1}(1/2)$ is the ball of radius 0.1 centered at $(x,y) = (1/2,1/2)$.
-In what follows, we assume the initial datum is known.
-This information will be supplied to all compared models.
+where $\chi_A$ denotes the characteristic function of the set $A$ and $B_{0.1}(\mathbf{c})$ is the ball of radius $0.1$ centered at $\mathbf{c} = (0.5,0.5)$.
+In what follows, the initial datum is assumed known and is supplied to the physical model; the PINN competitor enforces it through an additional initial-datum penalty, while the purely data-driven network and the HYCO synthetic model receive no explicit initial-condition information beyond the dataset itself.

-The dataset is constructed by numerically solving the Gray-Scott equations on a 64$\times$64 grid, using a finite difference scheme with small temporal steps ($5000$ times steps from $0$ to $T=2000$) to generate a reference true solution $\u^D$.
-From this solution, we sample the values of both species at $M = 5000$ random points, obtaining the dataset
+The dataset is constructed by numerically solving the Gray-Scott equations on a 64$\times$64 grid, using a finite difference scheme with small temporal steps ($5000$ time steps from $0$ to $T=2000$) to generate a reference true solution $\u^\star$.
+From this solution, we sample the values of both species at $M = 5000$ random space-time points, obtaining the dataset

-where the superscript $D$ denotes ``Data".
 Note, in particular, that our data is not equispaced in space nor in time.

 The two models cooperating together in the HYCO strategy are: \begin{itemize} \item[$\diamond$] The physical model, governed by \eqref{gray_scott}, solved using a finite difference scheme with the same discretization used to generate the data.
 In this experiment, we supply the physical model of the initial datum $(u_0,v_0)$.
 However, the diffusivity coefficients $D_u, D_v$ are considered unknown.
-In the notation of the Introduction, these are the parameters that the physical model will try to identify
+In the notation of Section~\ref{sec:error}, these are the parameters that the physical model will try to identify